RobbeElsermans/SSR/README.md

 We use temperature sensor for the environment temperature as wel as an Gyroscope to detect any anomalies when standing still or driving the rover (e.g. bumps, pits).

-Lastly, energy awareness is an important key stone of our sistem as it relies on harvested energy.
+Lastly, energy awareness is an important key stone of our system as it relies on harvested energy.

 ## Made by
 Adam